 Become a citizen scientist and help us protect birds at Boundary Brook

-You’ve probably noticed the whiteboard by the shed at the entrance to the Park where visitors can record their wildlife sightings onsite.
+You’ve probably noticed the whiteboard by the shed at the entrance to the Reserve where visitors can record their wildlife sightings onsite.
 This is a great way to let us know some of the rarer wildlife you’ve seen and help us keep track of the site’s biodiversity – but it’s not so easy to capture all that invaluable data that our members record …

-… Which is why OUWG is moving into the 21st century and launching Boundary Brook Nature Park on iRecord, the Biological Records Centre’s (BRC) online tool for recording wildlife!
+… Which is why OUWG is moving into the 21st century and launching Boundary Brook Nature Reserve on iRecord, the Biological Records Centre’s (BRC) online tool for recording wildlife!
 You can share your sightings of birds and other wildlife through the iRecord website, and the iRecord App let’s you record what you see while you’re onsite.
 You can upload photos, and experts will review and validate any sightings you’re unsure of.

 Why use iRecord?

 By sharing records in one place, you can be a citizen scientist, contributing to evidence-based decisions about how to develop and manage Boundary Brook.
-This will help with future fundraising and other efforts to secure the Park’s long-term future, and the results will also efforts feed into county-wide efforts to maximize biodiversity and wildlife conservation.
+This will help with future fundraising and other efforts to secure the Reserve’s long-term future, and the results will also efforts feed into county-wide efforts to maximize biodiversity and wildlife conservation.

 How do I use iRecord?

-Download the iRecord App, register, and start adding records with the ‘+’ button, and entering the Location as ‘Boundary Brook Nature Park’.
+Download the iRecord App, register, and start adding records with the ‘+’ button, and entering the Location as ‘Boundary Brook Nature Reserve’.
 You can enter multiple records to the same location by pressing and holding the ‘+’ button and choosing General Survey to record your sightings.
 Video guides to downloading and using iRecord are on the TVERC website, and there’s a getting started guide.